X86: Continued support for 16-bit and 32-bit execution modes

+The draft specification received multiple updates, reaching version 1.2 by June 2024.
+It was eventually abandoned as of December 2024, following the formation of the x86 Ecosystem Advisory Group by Intel and AMD.

 Basic properties of the architecture

 The x86 architecture is a variable instruction length, primarily "CISC" design with emphasis on backward compatibility.
 The instruction set is not typical CISC, however, but basically an extended version of the simple eight-bit 8008 and 8080 architectures.
 Byte-addressing is enabled and words are stored in memory with little-endian byte order.
 Memory access to unaligned addresses is allowed for almost all instructions.
 The largest native size for integer arithmetic and memory addresses (or offsets) is 16, 32 or 64 bits depending on architecture generation (newer processors include direct support for smaller integers as well).
 Multiple scalar values can be handled simultaneously via the SIMD unit present in later generations, as described below.
-Immediate addressing offsets and immediate data may be expressed as 8-bit quantities for the frequently occurring cases or contexts where a -128..127 range is enough.
+Immediate addressing offsets and immediate data may be expressed as 8-bit quantities for the frequently occurring cases or contexts where a −128..127 range is enough.
 Typical instructions are therefore 2 or 3 bytes in length (although some are much longer, and some are single-byte).

 To further conserve encoding space, most registers are expressed in opcodes using three or four bits, the latter via an opcode prefix in 64-bit mode, while at most one operand to an instruction can be a memory location.
 However, this memory operand may also be the destination (or a combined source and destination), while the other operand, the source, can be either register or immediate.
 Among other factors, this contributes to a code size that rivals eight-bit machines and enables efficient use of instruction cache memory.
 The relatively small number of general registers (also inherited from its 8-bit ancestors) has made register-relative addressing (using small immediate offsets) an important method of accessing operands, especially on the stack.
 Much work has therefore been invested in making such accesses as fast as register accesses—i.e., a one cycle instruction throughput, in most circumstances where the accessed data is available in the top-level cache.